salahaKA/salahaKA/README.md

--  Former Full Stack Developer Intern
+-  Former Full-Stack Developer Intern
 - 👩‍🎓 Post Graduated in MCA
 - 👩‍🎓 Graduated in BSC CS
 - ☁ All of my basic projects and Learnings are available here..